forlilab/Ringtail/README.md

 ### Upgrading older databases

-Databases created with Ringtail v2 or earlier require upgrading with `rt_upgrade_db -d old_database.db`.
-The update script target defaults to `3.0.0`.
-Upgrading removes existing bookmarks and filters; see the [database upgrade documentation](https://ringtail.readthedocs.io/en/latest/upgrade_database.html) for more details.

-Ringtail 3 also changes several CLI options, API arguments, and output-column names, and removes built-in plotting and PyMOL integration.
-See the [changelog](https://ringtail.readthedocs.io/en/latest/changes.html) for migration details.
+Upgrade databases from Ringtail v2 or earlier with `rt_upgrade_db -d old_database.db` (note that this will remove existing filters and bookmarks).
+See the [upgrade guide](https://ringtail.readthedocs.io/en/latest/upgrade_database.html) and [v3 changelog](https://ringtail.readthedocs.io/en/latest/changes.html) for database migration, renamed options, and removal of built-in plotting and PyMOL integration.

 ## Citing Ringtail